Healthy Homes Assessment Elderslea

 Home Assessments Elderslea for Rental Properties

-There are many concerns to look over in the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of concerns to check in the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Do you think the heating system has sufficient capacity?